 Order Food Early

 Here is our advice for Mobile Order: Do not wait until you are hungry to order food.
-Popular locations could mean that available return windows are up to an hour or two away.
-This is improving, but definitely plan ahead what you would like to eat earlier in the day.
+Popular locations could mean that available return windows are up to an hour or two away on busy days.
+This is definitely improving, but plan ahead what you would like to eat earlier in the day.
 Order it.
 Choose a return window that works for you.
 If you need to cancel, or modify the timing, you can.
 But at least you will have a guaranteed meal or snack at the time you set.
 Do not wait until you arrive to tap, “I’m here.
 Prepare my order.”
 It takes some time to prepare food.
-Tap it before you walk over.
+Tap it before you walk over and screenshot the order number in case your food is ready well before you get there.
 This will cut down on any wait times.
-You may still encounter lines to pick up food.
-Practice patience as guests and cast members get used to being back in the park and operating in this new world we are living in.

 Shopping During Disneyland's Reopening